 An Air Force B-50, also powered by four Wasp Major engines, was the first airplane to fly nonstop around the globe, a feat made possible by aerial refueling.

 The advent and rapid devlopment of jet engines soon made piston engines, such as the Wasp Major, that powered military and many commercial aircraft obsolete.

 Source: Pratt & Whitney

-Please contact Nick Hurley, Museum Curator, by email if you have any information or comments on the Pratt & Whitney R-4360 Wasp Major.
+Please contact Nick Hurley, Museum Curator, by phone at 860-623-3305 X318, or by email if you have any information or comments on the Pratt & Whitney R-4360 Wasp Major.